wtegge2/AI_project_Christopher/README.md

 Here are all of the packages you need to install in order for this project to work.
 I recommend you create a new virtual environment to install all of these on.
 Here are instructions on how to pip install packages and create your own virtual environment: [Pip](#Pip-Install) and [Virtual Environments](#Virtual-Environments)
 * speech_recognition
 * pyttsx3
+* webbrowser
+* wikipedia

 ## Future Steps
 I plan to add many of my own features and customizations to this project.
 Here are the ones I thought of so far:
-* Custom voice - Train a new AI voice instead of using the pre-made one from the library.
+* **Custom Voice** - Train a new AI voice instead of using the pre-made one from the library.
 Maybe base it off of someone famous.
-*
+* **Web Scraping** - Gather more specific information from online searches and record it in a document

+## Virtual Environments

 ## Pip Install

-## Virtual Environments
+To install the python packages above, use the following command in your virtual environment:
+'''
+$ pip install your-package-name-here
+'''